 - Emergency (In-area) Does not include elective or routine care, care of minor illness or care that can reasonably be sought and obtained from the Health Plan Member's Primary Care Physician.
-The initial determination as to whether or not an illness or injury constitutes an emergency shall be made by Aetna and may be made retrospectively based upon all information known at the time the patient was present for treatment, subject to the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan. - Emergency (Out-of-area) Does not include care for conditions for which a Health Plan Member could reasonably have foreseen the need of such care before leaving the Service Area or care that could safely be delayed until prompt return to the Service Area.
+The initial determination as to whether or not an illness or injury constitutes an emergency shall be made by Aetna and may be made retrospectively based upon all information known at the time the patient was present for treatment, subject to the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan. - reasonably have foreseen the need of such care before leaving the Service Area or care that could safely be delayed until prompt return to the Service Area.
 The initial determination as to whether or not an illness or injury constitutes an emergency shall be made by Aetna and may be made retrospectively based upon all information known at the time the patient was present for treatment; such initial determinations are subject to the appeals process set forth in Section XIII below and the final determination of DSGI on behalf of the Plan.